MrLightgun/MiSTerSindenDriver/README.md

 ## Other cores and future development

 To come hopefully:
-- Sega Master System core - just need to add the border
-- SegaCD core - just need to add the border
 - Saturn core - I think this still requires lightgun support to be added plus a border

 Other cores, maybe some of the computer cores; hopefully a future 3DO core would be good